-Last but not least, pullet body weight was measured at the end of the trial (12 weeks of age).
-Pullets having taken XTRACT® Nature had higher body weight (945.4 g/pullet) than pullets of the negative control (914.4 g/ pullet).
-When fed with XTRACT® Nature, pullets achieved 98.8% of their growth potential in comparison to the application of the control diet, with 95.5% of their potential.
+Pullet body weight was measured at the end of the trial (12 weeks of age).
+Pullets having taken Xtract Nature had numerically higher body weight (945.4 g/pullet) than pullets of the negative control (914.4 g/ pullet).
+When fed with Xtract Nature, pullets achieved 98.8% of their growth potential, in comparison to the application of the control diet, with 95.5% of their potential.
+The growth potential was calculated according to breed standard.